A Knife Maker Was Born

 The Warther Difference

-When you hold a Warther knife in your hand, you’re holding a piece of history.
-That’s because, more than a century after Mooney Warther created his first knife, Warther knives are made with the same hand-crafted tradition and attention to detail that he put into his work.
+When you hold a Warther Cutlery knife in your hand, you’re holding a piece of history.
+That’s because, more than a century after Mooney Warther created his first knife, Warther Cutlery knives are made with the same hand-crafted tradition and attention to detail that he put into his work.

 The Old West was giving way to the modern age at the dawn of the 20th Century, and the spirit of innovation that drove the captains of industry was alive and well in the workshop of young Mooney Warther.
 In 1902, at just 17 years old, he was already an accomplished woodcarver - a skill that would one day make him internationally known.
 However, he struggled to find a quality knife that stayed sharp and felt good in his hand.
 So, employing the knowledge he had gained from personal study and from working in a local steel mill, he made his own.